-Any files listed in a PYTHON variable will be byte-compiled with py-compile at install time. py-compile actually creates both standard (.pyc) and byte-compiled (.pyo) versions of the source files.
+Any files listed in a PYTHON variable will be byte-compiled with py-compile at install time. py-compile actually creates both standard (.pyc) and optimized (.pyo) byte-compiled versions of the source files.
 Note that because byte-compilation occurs at install time, any files listed in noinst_PYTHON will not be compiled.
-Python source files are included in the distribution by default.
+Python source files are included in the distribution by default, prepend nodist (as in nodist_python_PYTHON) to omit them.

 Automake ships with an Autoconf macro called AM_PATH_PYTHON that will determine some Python-related directory variables (see below).
-If you have called AM_PATH_PYTHON from configure.ac, then you may use the following variables to list you Python source files in your variables: python_PYTHON, pkgpython_PYTHON, pyexecdir_PYTHON, pkgpyexecdir_PYTHON, depending where you want your files installed.
+If you have called AM_PATH_PYTHON from configure.ac, then you may use the variables python_PYTHON or pkgpython_PYTHON to list Python source files in your Makefile.am, depending where you want your files installed (see the definitions of pythondir and pkgpythondir below).

-AM_PATH_PYTHON ([VERSION], [ACTION-IF-FOUND], [Macro] [ACTION-IF-NOT-FOUND]) [Macro]
+AM_PATH_PYTHON ([VERSION], [ACTION-IF-FOUND], [Macro] [ACTION-IF-NOT-FOUND])